 Living on campus and looking for some guidance?
 Look no further than our newly trained sustainability advisers (SAs)!

-Five new SAs will work with students living on campus to drive sustainability initiatives by connecting CSU Green with on-campus students and coordinating and encouraging participation in events like Orientation Market Day, Earth Hour, tree planting, ride to work, the Power Challenge and the Move Out Cook-up.
+Five new SAs will work with students living on campus to drive sustainability initiatives by connecting Sustainability at Charles Sturt with on-campus students and coordinating and encouraging participation in events like Orientation Market Day, Earth Hour, tree planting, ride to work, the Power Challenge and the Move Out Cook-up.

 SAs will also inspire and educate on-campus residents, encouraging them to reduce landfill by eliminating plastic bag use, reducing food packaging and using free water at the university’s many hydration stations.

 There’s lots you can do to contribute to our efforts to go green.
 To help you on your way to leading a greener lifestyle, we’ve put together some simple tips you can incorporate into your everyday life.